The UK DRI Centre at Imperial boasts an excellent range of training opportunities available to PhD students and postdoctoral researchers

 Check out the online training courses available on their GP2 Learning Platform.

 -GP2 Bioinformatics Training Workshop

 -Intermediate Bioinformatics for Parkinson's Disease Genetics

 Seminars & Events

 We regularly run workshops, seminar programmes and conferences covering a broad range of topics and research areas.
 Monthly ECR meetings dedicated to specific scientific themes allow PhD students and Postdocs from different UK DRI centres to share their work and hear that of others.

-Find recordings of past ECR theme seminars on the UK DRI portal.
+Find event and registration information, as well as recordings of past ECR theme seminars, on the UK DRI portal.